Bahraich railway station: The Bahraich-Jarwal Road new rail line project

+Currently, trains traveling from Bahraich to Jarwal Road must take a longer detour via Gonda Junction.
+Once this new direct line is operational, commuting from Bahraich, Shravasti, and Balrampur to major cities like Lucknow and Delhi will become faster.

+With the DPR cleared and land acquisition in its advanced stages, the railways intend to finish laying the tracks promptly to start train operations by 2027.

 Jarwal Road, Bahraich (UP) is a broad-gauge station 55 kilometers (34 miles) from district headquarters and lies on the Gorakhpur–Lucknow main line.
 However, Jarwal road railway station is not connected with Bahraich railway station.

 Demand for direct train connectivity was at its peak since the budget was sanctioned in 1997 (21 years ago), despite no additional work started, including land acquisition work which was pending from years.

 Khalilabad Railway Line

 The central cabinet in the 2019 parliament sessions sanctioned a total budget of 4,939.78 crore.

 The total length of the new broad gauge line will be 240.26 km, an official statement said.

 The new line, which will cross towns such as Bhinga, Shravasti, Balrampur, Uttraula, Domariyaganj, Mehdawal and Bansi, is likely expected to be completed by 2024–25.

 Goods loading/unloading yard

 The goods unloading station of BRK is constructed in Chilwariya, a small town at a distance of 12 KM from city railway station.
 This unloading/loading station was created there to majorly facilitate the supply of sugarcanes and sugar from/to Simbhavli Sugar Mills.
 Apart from these fertilizers, oils are also being transported here on a regular basis.